 For example, the Platinum contract (the most expensive), has copays, coinsurance, and deductibles that are expected to pay 90% of anticipated healthcare costs.
 The Gold contract is 80% and the Silver plan 70%.
 The cheapest contract (Bronze) is expected to pay about 60% of the average anticipated medical costs.
 Thus, it is the least expensive Metal option.

 However, often, the “Silver” options provide the best combination of value and benefits.
 Through cost-sharing, which is unique to Silver-tier plans, you can enroll in a plan that has Gold or Platinum features at a discounted rate.
 This is because at certain income levels, the deductible and copays reduce by as much as 75%.
 It’s not unusual for a monthly premium to reduce from $1,000 to $150 with a deductible reduction from $6,000 to $600.
 Office visit and prescription drug copays also reduce.
 And most importantly, maximum out-of-pocket expenses reduce.

 During Open Enrollment, you can change from one plan/tier to another without any penalty or medical underwriting.
 Thus, if during the prior year, you were treated for expensive medical conditions that were no longer a concern, you could conceivably change to an alternative policy with a lower premium and higher deductible.
 And vice verse of course.
 Once you reach age 30, a catastrophic plan can no longer be purchased, although future legislation may allow more consumers to buy basic major medical coverage.

-How Will My Pre-Existing Conditions Be Covered?
+How Are My Pre-Existing Conditions Covered?

 Also, if it is cost-effective, you can choose a Gold or Platinum plan to provide benefits the year you have a major surgery.
 Assuming all treatment has been completed, changing back to a less-expensive Silver or Bronze contract can be considered.
 This concept only works if the out-of-pocket costs of your medical treatment are significantly lower than the increase in premium from one Metal-tier to another.
 Once a plan is selected, unless you qualify for an SEP, Medicaid, or Medicare, you can not change until the next OE period.

 Will You Help With The Enrollment Process?

 Once we have identified the plan you are going to apply for, we walk you through the process so it becomes much easier and quicker than if you were attempting do apply without assistance.
 And you might also come away from the process with more hair since you won’t be pulling any out!
 Once finalized, all billing statements come directly from the insurer.
 Also, we are available at any time to assist you with your policy.
 There are never any fees.

 How Do I Tell If I Have A Grandfathered Plan I Can Keep?

 However, there are exceptions that can be made in accordance with each individual state’s guidelines.
 Although health insurance Exchange prices may be a lower-cost option, in some instances, a grandfathered policy should be kept.
-Unless you are notified (by letter in mail), you should be able to retain your existing coverage, even if it does not meet current Affordable Care Act guidelines.
+Unless you are notified (by letter in mail), you should be able to retain your existing coverage, even if it does not meet current Affordable Care Act (ACA) guidelines.

 Company-sponsored policies can also be considered for grandfathered status.
-However, once again, if there were material changes to the coverage, eligibility may be lost.
+However, if there were material changes to the coverage, eligibility may be lost.
 In those situations (private or group), you can change to a new plan issued through your state or federal Exchange Marketplace.
 Of course, if you have a grandfathered plan, you can also terminate it and apply for a new policy during Open Enrollment.
 But you will not be able to return back to the original policy.

 Are Prescriptions Covered On Most Plans

 Before determining which plan to apply for, always compare the out-of-pocket costs you must pay before the drug expenses are covered.
 For example, if a deductible and coinsurance apply, and you need a non-generic prescription covered, another plan that has a slightly-higher premium may actually provide much better RX benefits.
 When purchasing many generic drugs, it may be advantageous (and cheaper) to pay directly, instead of using your plan copay.
 This situation occurs if your generic drug copay is $15 or higher.

 Also, it’s quite important to know the “tier” classification of your drug.
 For example, a “Preferred Brand” will will be treated differently than a “Preferred Generic.”
 And specific plans may feature a small copay instead of a high coinsurance for your particular prescription.
 By knowing this information in advance, it will help you save hundreds (or thousands) of dollars by enrolling in the most suitable policy.